Excitement Builds for First Ever Men’s Retreat

 All glories to Sri Guru and Sri Gauranga!

-This grand Snan Yatra is a precursor to ISKCON Scarborough's 6th Annual Jagannath Festival that will take place on Saturday - August 18th, 2018 at the Milliken Park in Scarborough, Ontario, Canada.
+ISKCON Scarborough's 6th Annual Jagannath Festival is scheduled to take place on Saturday -18th Aug 2018 at the Milliken Park, Scarborough, Ontario, Canada (McCowan & Steeles).

 ISKCON Scarborough